-I love finding Atari ST/e demos which I've not seen in years (or had forgotten about) and here is one which I enjoyed many moons ago... but somehow forgotten about!!
-It's called Van Eijk Collection and was developed by Van Eijk back in 1994 - a time when most of us had powered off the ST to play the mighty Doom.
-Sigh...
+I love finding Atari ST/e demos I've not seen in years and here is one I enjoyed.
+It's called Van Eijk Collection, developed in 1994 by Van Eijk.
+A time when most of us had powered off the ST to play Doom...

-Anyhow, this is a collection of screens featuring dots, colour cycling, and a familiar tune you will simply adore.
-I think much of the demo was developed in GFA Basic but I'm only going off the scroller text - so I might be wrong?
-Presentation is a little sluggish and a few screens are dated, but there is also many which I did enjoy - that morphing is superb.
-All text is in Polish so don't expect to read anything - unless you're Polish of course!
+Anyhow, this is a collection of GFA Basic screens featuring dots, colour cycling, and a familiar tune you will simply adore.
+The presentation is a little sluggish and a few screens are dated, but there are many that I did enjoy - that morphing is superb.
+All text is in Polish so don't expect to read anything.
+Well, unless you're Polish, of course!

 This and many other Atari ST videos are on my YouTube Channel.